rh-mobb/documentation/docs/aro/gpu/README.md

 * jq, moreutils, and gettext package
 * ARO 4.10

-If you need to install an ARO cluster, please read our install guide.
-In order to keep some of our docs "DRY" we're going to start from an existing ARO 4.10 or higher cluster.
+If you need to install an ARO cluster, please read our [ARO Quick start guide](https://mobb.ninja/docs/quickstart-aro.html).
+Please be sure if you're installing or using an existing ARO cluster that it is 4.10.x or higher.

 >As of OpenShift 4.10, it is no longer necessary to set up entitlements to use the nVidia Operator.
 This has greatly simplified the setup of the cluster for GPU workloads.